The following letter was published in the Washington Times on October 27, 1998.

 great interest.
 I find any article that ridicules the reality of severe allergies distasteful, at best.

 Your percentages are probably factual but unimportant.
-If one happens to be the individual who has
+If one happens to be the individual who

-the consequences are not 'an itch' - they are anaphylactic shock, which is usually deadly.
+speaks.
+And the consequences are not 'an itch' - they are anaphylactic shock, which is usually deadly.

 Having said that, I find the suggestion of a 'peer-reviewed' study equally